rishabnathan/Linux-Based-OS/README.md

 Overview
 -----
 This is the final project for my Computer Systems (ECE 391) at UIUC.
 This project is a simple Linux-like operating system that supports Interrupts, Keyboard, RTC, Paging, and a read-only Filesystem.
+This was a collaborative project worked on with 3 other students.

 ACADEMIC INTEGRITY
 -----